 This result is not impressive, but for close-up shots of flowers the close-up abilities of the Sony RX100 M1 are still useful, as the samples below (will) demonstrate.

-I also tested the minimum distance and thus, the minimum object width, for different focal lengths (equivalent).
-Without showing the respective photos here, I list the minimum object widths for some focal lengths:
+I then tested the minimum distance and thus, the minimum object width, for some "standard" focal lengths (equivalent).
+Without showing the respective photos here, I list the minimum object widths for these focal lengths: